Jyracan/nodeJS-ChatBot/Service-ChatBot/README.md

 ## Random informations

-When you launch this web service a bot is create is name is mockBot and he as the personnality of Steeve.
+When you launch this web service a bot is create is name is R2D2 and he as the personnality of Steeve.

 ## How to GET the list of bots ?